testcontainers/testcontainers-python/docs/index.md

 ## Who is using Testcontainers Python?

 - [Timescale](https://www.timescale.com/) - Uses testcontainers-python in their pgai project for testing PostgreSQL integrations, AI model interactions, and AWS service integrations
+- [Redis](https://redis.io/) - Depends on testcontainers-python for their redis vector library implementation
+- [Apache](https://skywalking.apache.org/) - Uses testcontainers-python in their Skywalking project for application performance monitor tool in distributed systems.

 ## License